feb-uni-sofia/econometrics-2022/README.md

 Please open the homework registration link: https://classroom.github.com/a/u36_R321

 Requirements:

 - You need a working (github.com)[github.com] account as you will be asked to login to github.com
+- The homework is a group assignment.
+Each group has a limit of 5 members.
-- The first member of your group should create a team when he or she visits the registration link.
+The first member of your group should create a team when he or she visits the registration link.
 The other team members can select that team and join it
 - After you select your team, you will be redirected to a page showing a link to your homework github repository.